 Once a sculptor and now a mother of two intriguing girls, yoga has been a background to so many things in my life for nearly 20 years.
 It is now fully at the forefront, with a daily practice and teaching under the guidance of Sundernath (Shandor Remete), founder of Shadow Yoga / Nrtta Sadhana and initiate of the Goraksha Sampradaya of the Kanpatha Yogis, and Emma Balnaves the director of Shadow Yoga / Nrtta Sadhana.

 My passion and commitment to Shadow yoga is shared in a warm, caring, friendly environment mostly to my local community of Camberwell.
 I have been a resident in this area for over a decade and have been teaching for a number of years.
-You might run into my dog Billy and I at Fritz Holzer dog park, find me shopping at the Boroondara Farmers Market, or scooting to Camberwell Primary School with my youngest daughter Ruby.
+You might run into my dog Billy and I at Fritz Holzer dog park, find me shopping at the Boroondara Farmers Market, or riding my bike to Camberwell Primary School with my youngest daughter Ruby.
 I love this area and feel genuinely curious and delighted by my students and the community at large and so gain much pleasure from teaching.